danil/kernels/README.md

 Linux config
 ============

-This is Danil Kutkevich config for the Linux kernel <http://git.kutkevich.org/linux-config.git>.
+This is my Linux kernel config.

 Copying
 -------

-Copyright (C) 2012 Danil Kutkevich <danil@kutkevich.org>
+Copyright (C) 2014 Danil Kutkevich <danil@kutkevich.org>

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by